 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 Diverticula are outpouchings of a hollow viscus and can be either true or false.

 Occasionally a diverticulum is used in a more general sense to mean the outpouching of other anatomical structures, e.g. frontal intersinus septal cells are hypothesized to form as diverticula from the frontal sinus.

-Diverticulum is the singular form and diverticula is the correct Latin plural form.
-'Diverticuli' and 'diverticulae' are erroneous and should not be used (cf. septum).
+Diverticulum is the singular form, and diverticula is the correct Latin plural form.
+The terms 'diverticuli' and 'diverticulae' are erroneous and should not be used (cf. septum).

-- does not contain all layers (typically mucosa pushed though defect in muscular layer)
+does not contain all layers (typically mucosa pushed through defect in muscular layer)

-- due to pulling of the wall of the viscus
+due to pulling off the wall of the viscus

 - 1. Avunduk C. Manual of Gastroenterology, Diagnosis and Therapy.
 Lippincott Williams & Wilkins.
 (2008) ISBN:0781769744.
 Read it at Google Books - Find it at Amazon